barrosgusta/opencore_efi_lenovo_s145_i7_1065g7/README.md

 ## What isn't working or is but with some problems

 - SD Card reader (not tested)
-- Webcam (Works setting to 240p with Many Cam app)
+- Webcam (It works setting the resolution to 240p with Many Cam app)